canfar/canfarproc/manager/bin/CANFAR-CSV1-FLOW.md

 ### DESCRIPTION:

- User script for submitting jobs.
+A user script for submitting batch jobs.
 A wrapper for canfar_translate_vm, canfar_job_validate and condor_submit.
 Normally a user should use canfar_translate_vm so that the job goes through the web service.
 This script avoids the web service and can submit jobs directly on the head node for testing purposes.

 ### INPUTS:
       JOB_FILE     - HTCondor job submission file